ezweave/pretty-functional/README.md

 Functional Programming is no different.
 By itself, it won't do anything (especially at first) aside from frustrate and alienate you.
 There are a few reasons that I think it's a worthwhile paradigm, regardless:
 - It forces you to consider _data_ over behavior, which is something OO languages often obfuscate.
-- It encourages you to break apart problems into _many_ functions and to write tests against those functions to make sure your solutions are robust... in fact, with tools like `lodash`, `ramda`, `rx`, and `monet` you will start doing it all the time because you might not know _exactly_ how that one monad works.
+- It encourages you to break apart problems into _many_ functions and to write tests against those functions to make sure your solutions are robust... in fact, with tools like `lodash`, `ramda`, `rx`, and `monet` you will start doing it all the time because you might not know _exactly_ how that one monad or operator works (don't worry, this will all be explained).
 - It teaches you all kinds of silly new terminology you can flaunt at developer meet ups, so... that's good, right?
 - By doing all of the above, you end up with code that is much more predictable and you can write tests around the things that aren't.
 - Learning the core concepts will open you up to other FP languages: Scala, Haskel, Erlang, Lisp, Clojure and the like.
 And those jobs [often pay more than imperitve or OO dev jobs](https://www.quora.com/Why-is-the-salary-of-Haskell-Lisp-and-Clojure-programmers-lower-than-others).